ntaraujo/killer/README.md

 ![Search and select all](https://github.com/ntaraujo/killer/blob/main/data/samples/search.PNG)

-Any issue or improvement suggestion can be sent [here](https://github.com/ntaraujo/killer/issues)
+Any issue or improvement suggestion can be sent in the [issues tab](https://github.com/ntaraujo/killer/issues)

 ## ⬆️Update